joejcollins/ShropshireStrummers/gigs.md

 ---
 layout: default
-title: Welcome
+title: Gigs and Sing-a-Longs
 ---
-The Shropshire Strummers meet every week somewhere in Shropshire to share our love of playing the ukulele.
-Take a look at the calendar and join us.
+Gigs and Sing-a-Longs

-Everyone is welcome and there are currently over 30 players who get together regularly to play everything from folk to punk.
-Songs are suggested by the group and if we can work out the chords we will usually give it a go.
+The Shropshire Strummers are happy to play at gigs and sing-a-long events.

-We welcome absolute beginners who are usually bashing out a chord or three by the end of the night.
+Call Gloria on 01694 724106.

-Call Adrian (The Great Leader) on 07904 624357 or join our Mailing List.
+We are a voluntary group and play for the fun of it so we don't charge but we do ask for a contribution to our favourite charity, The Mayfair Community Centre.